Webflow Review 2022: CMS & Website Builder Combined?

 Another one of Webflow's claims to fame is its high degree of support for e-commerce pages.
 Should you want to add an online shop to your website, the CMS will automatically create new collections for products and categories.

-From products and categories to a user-defined shopping cart and check-out options; Webflow makes it possible for its users to exercise a high degree of control, something that other site builders or CMS don't offer, or do, but only through integrating dozens of extensions.
+From products and categories to a user-defined shopping cart and check-out options; Webflow makes it possible for users to exercise a high degree of control over their store, something that other site builders or CMSs don't offer, or do, but only through integrating dozens of extensions.

-Webflow doesn't reinvent the wheel, however, its convenient integration of everything needed to create an online shop, and wide-ranging customization options make it far more versatile than other site builders, while also being more convenient than CMSs.
+Webflow doesn't reinvent the wheel, however, its convenient integration of everything needed to create an online shop, and wide-ranging customization options make it far more versatile than other site builders, all the while being more convenient than CMSs.

-SEO features are built directly into Webflow's editor, meaning that you won't need to install any external plugins.
-The service's SEO allows you to easily add meta titles and descriptions.
+SEO features are built directly into Webflow's Editor, meaning that you won't need to install any external plugins.
+The service's SEO also allows you to easily add meta titles and descriptions.